 1. How to Write an Educational Presentation

-Before you ever open PowerPoint, you should spend some time writing and planning the content for your presentation.
+Start by spending some time writing and planning the content for your presentation about education.
 It's hard to start with a blank slate for building an education PowerPoint presentation, but it helps if you can break down what you need to do with an easily repeatable set of steps.

 Let's talk about key steps you can take to make writing a presentation feel more manageable: